Family Dollar Clearance Tag Colors, Explained

 A note on penny items

 Heads up: unlike Dollar General — and unlike Dollar Tree as of its January 2026 policy change — Family Dollar does not sell $0.01 penny items.
 When something hits a penny in their system it's flagged to be pulled, and stores generally won't ring it up (some managers will sell at around $1 instead of discarding it).
 So the deep-clearance colors above are about steep markdowns, not pennies.
 This reflects Family Dollar's practice as of early 2026.
+(More in our Family Dollar penny policy guide.)

 FAQ